 Before consolidating, be sure to go through the interest rates and terms in the new contract.
 Sometimes the new interest rate may be higher or you may lose the benefits of the original loan over the new loan.

 Go for alternatives

 There are always alternative repayment options to choose from.

-Alternative debt management may help reduce your monthly payments but it can also increase your repayment plan or raise your interest rate.
-A loan which was for 10 years can go for an additional 5+ years based on the options which you have chosen.
+Alternative debt management may help reduce your monthly payments but it can also increase your interest rate.
+A loan which had to be repaid in 10 years can be paid in an additional 5+ years based on the options which you have chosen.

-There are many Debt Management Companies which outshines because of the facilities they provide.
-Let's know more about which are the best Debt Management Companies.
-The companies are listed below:
+There are many Debt Management Companies that stand out as top players because of the facilities they provide.
+Below is the list of the best Debt Management Companies.

-Cambridge Credit Counseling is well known for its extreme clarity which is something rare in financial institutions.
+Cambridge Credit Counseling is well known for its extreme clarity and transparency which is something rare in financial institutions.

-The company has clearcut fees which are $40 for setup and $25 monthly, it does not exceed $75 and $50.
+The company has clearcut fees which are $40 for setup and $25 monthly fee.
+It does not exceed $75 and $50.
 The average interest-rate and payment discounts are mentioned on the website.
 The company provides transparency reports for a better understanding.